ericodle/Open-Danio/README.md

 ## Testing

-Testing was most recently performed on an Intel-based system running Linux kernel 5.15.0-87.
+Testing was performed on Intel and AMD systems running Linux kernel versions 5.14 and 5.15.

 explain the synthetic data scripts, and toss up the output images.